a904guy/itertools-product-addon/README.md

 :args args is the iterates that would of eventually been passed to more_itertools.specific_product()

-Used to get an integer of for iteration over with specific Cartesian product
+Used to get an integer for iteration over with specific Cartesian product (specific_product)
 ```